Getting There By Bike

 - Ask around: people you know may have or know of an unused bicycle that might fit your needs!

 - You may want to try Southwest Michigan Craigs List, or visit various resale shops for a used bicycle.

-- There are often bicycles at the Police Auctions.
-For more information, call your local county sheriff’s department
+- There are often bicycles at the Police Auctions or call your local county sheriff’s department, for example: Berrien County.

 - Local bicycle shops offer a wide range of bicycles and can help you find one that’s right for you.